 Fei (Fe'i or Fehi) is the name given to a group of bananas easily recognized by their erect bunch.
 They have been domesticated independently from the bananas related to Musa acuminata and Musa balbisiana.
-Their origin is not as well understood beyond the fact that the ancestors belong to the section Australimusa, which has since been merged with the Callimusa section.
+Their origin is not as well understood beyond the fact that the ancestors belong to the former Australimusa section, which has since been merged with the Callimusa section.
 Musa maclayi has been proposed as an ancestor.

 Fei bananas are believed to originate in the New Guinea area but have been found from the Molluccas, in Indonesia, to Tahiti in the east.
 They used to be an important staple food in Tahiti, but they have become increasingly rare following the introduction of other types of bananas and a shift to eating imported food.
 Interest in these bananas, however, has grown after studies showed that they have high levels of carotenoids, which are converted in the body to vitamin A. Agronomically, however, they tend to be susceptible to pests and diseases, do not produce many suckers and take a long time to produce a bunch.